 Additionally, individuals entering Canada who were convicted abroad of a sexual offence, and those who served their sentence abroad and were released by a foreign jurisdiction, will also be required to report to police within seven days of arriving in Canada.

 Under the previous legislation, individuals returning to Canada after being convicted abroad of a sexual offence, were not registered.

 Travel Notifications of Offenders to Other Police Jurisdictions

-The new legislation allows police to use information in the Registry to issue travel notifications to other police jurisdictions when sex offenders are travelling to their area to assist them in the prevention or investigation of a crime of a sexual nature.
+Police can use information in the Registry to issue travel notifications to other police jurisdictions when sex offenders are travelling to their area to assist them in the prevention or investigation of a crime of a sexual nature.